llvm/llvm-test-suite/Fortran/gfortran/README.md

 Some tests fail on certain platforms but not on others.
 There is, currently, no way to disable these tests on a specific platform and these are disabled everywhere.
-This is obviously not ideal since we the extra coverage that the tests provide &mdash; even if on a limited set of platforms &mdash; is desirable.
+This is obviously not ideal since the extra coverage that the tests provide &mdash; even if on a limited set of platforms &mdash; is desirable.